IvanPP19/Basic-Java-SoftUni/README.md

 # Basic-Java-SoftUni
-All labs, exercises and exam in Java Basic SoftUni
+All labs, exercises in Java Basic SoftUni